-Headed by Phil Smith, who is known for his ‘great tactical nous’ and tenacity (Chambers and Partners 2020), our long established Crime & Regulatory department includes Anthony Burton, one of the firm’s founding partners, who enjoys a ‘towering’ reputation (Chambers and Partners 2020).
+Our long established Top Tier Crime & Regulatory Department is headed by Band One, Leading Individual Phil Smith, who is known for his ‘great tactical nous’ and tenacity (Chambers and Partners 2020), and includes Anthony Burton, one of the firm’s founding partners, who enjoys a ‘towering’ reputation (Chambers and Partners 2020).

 For emergencies we offer a complete 24 hour service: our solicitors personally attend clients day and night from the moment of any arrest or involvement with the authorities, adopting a proactive approach in dealing with investigators: initially to secure release and subsequently to effect a proper, even-handed investigation.